 Facilitating Mergers and Acquisitions with Earnouts and Purchase Price Adjustments

-This paper examines how post-closing contingent payment (PCP) mechanisms (such as earnouts and purchase price adjustments) can facilitate mergers and acquisitions transactions.
-The paper examines two informational environments: one in which one party (particularly the seller) has superior information about the deal value (a private information setting) and the other in which the parties differ in their estimates on the deal value but are unable to overcome their difference (a non-convergent priors setting).
-By conditioning payment on verifiable information that is obtained after closing, PCPs can mitigate the problems of private information or non-convergent priors over valuation and better allow the parties to come to an agreement.
-Notwithstanding the benefit, PCPs function somewhat differently in the two informational settings.
-In the private information setting, PCPs function as an imperfect verification, rather than a signaling, mechanism and a pooling equilibrium is possible, in which all positive-surplus deals use a PCP.
-In the non-convergent priors setting, PCPs can lead to too many deals, even those with negative surplus, being completed: PCPs can work “too well.”
-The paper also addresses the problems of post-closing incentives to maximize (or minimize) the PCP payments.
-When such a moral hazard is a concern, the paper shows that (1) the PCPs will be structured so as to minimize the deadweight loss; and (2) when the deadweight loss is sufficiently large, the parties will forego using a PCP mechanism altogether.
+This paper examines how post-closing contingent payment (PCP) mechanisms, such as earnouts and purchase price adjustments, can facilitate mergers and acquisitions transactions.
+The paper examines two informational environments: in the first, the seller has superior information about the value of the assets (private information setting) and in the second, the parties differ in their estimates on the value but are unable to overcome their difference (non-convergent priors setting).
+The paper also allows the parties to use either cash or the buyer’s stock as consideration.
+By conditioning payment on post-closing, verifiable information, PCPs can mitigate the problems of private information or non-convergent priors.
+In the private information setting, PCPs function as an imperfect verification mechanism (like a product warranty) and can lead to all parties using the same PCP.
+In the non-convergent priors setting, PCPs can be used to satisfy different, non-convergent beliefs.
+The paper also addresses the issues of size limitations on PCPs and post-closing incentives to maximize (or minimize) the PCP (particularly, earnout) payments.
+When such issues are a concern, the paper shows that (1) neither party may use a PCP (particularly an earnout); and (2) stock-based PCPs will generally function better than cash-based PCPs.
+Stock works better because (1) its value is partially correlated with the value of the combined company, thereby reducing the burden of having to structure a large contingent payment; and (2) with respect to post-closing moral hazard, the parties partly internalize the deadweight loss from engaging in earnings manipulation.